Water on Earth

 Groundwater and fresh water are useful or potentially useful to humans as water

-Liquid water is found in bodies of water, such as an ocean, sea, lake, river, stream
+Liquid water is found in bodies of water, such as an ocean, sea, lake, river, stream,

 canal, pond, or puddle.
 The majority of water on Earth is sea water.
 Water is also present in the atmosphere in solid, liquid, and vapor states.
 It also exists as groundwater in aquifers.